-$A^*_{2D}$ is the Richardson constant and $\Phi^{\rm{TE}}$ is the barrier height.
-This relation can be utilized to make an Arrhenius plot of $\ln(I/T^{2/3})$ vs. 1/T and extract the barrier from the slope.
-Note, that these expressions assumes the limit of where $eV_{sd}>>k_BT$ whereas the opposite limit would result in a $T^{1/2}$ dependence in the current.
-We have investigated the effect of varying the temperature exponent and found that the results depends only weakly on this parameter.
-Following the available experimental results, we choose the dependence from equation \eqref{eq:I} and \eqref{eq:rev_sat}.
+In many experiments the issue of a tunneling current can be avoided by measuring in a regime where tunneling contributions are negligible.
+This regime is attempted to be reached either by fitting the current response at high temperatures or by applying a gate voltage to reach the flat band condition.
+In this condition, the semiconductor bands are completely flat and no tunneling can occur.
+In our calculations, we do not attempt to avoid tunneling contributions but rather seek to investigate the effect these contributions have on the extracted TE barriers.
+We have therefore not included a back-gate in our simulations and will likewise compare our results to experimentally extracted barriers measured at zero gate voltage.

-If the electrons are transmitted across a tunneling barrier, the total current will have contributions from both the thermal excitation of the electrons and the tunneling.
-However, if the tunneling contribution can be ignored, the barrier extracted from the Arrhenius plot will equal the Schottky barrier.
-This regime is attempted to be reached experimentally either by fitting the current response at high temperatures or by applying a gate voltage to reach the flat band condition.
-We extract TE barriers in a temperature range between 300 and 450 K and using $V_{sd}=\pm 0.01$ V for the n- and p-type device respectively.
-Our setup is representative of a FET setup at zero gate voltage, in order to compare as closely as possible with the measurements.
+We extract the TE barriers in accordance with the experimental method.
+A small bias of $V_{sd}=\pm 0.01$ V is applied for the n- and p-type device, respectively, and we extract the barrier from the temperature dependence of the total current using eq. \eqref{eq:I}.\footnote[3]{Equation \eqref{eq:I} assumes the limit where $eV_{sd}>>k_BT$ whereas the opposite limit would result in a $T^{1/2}$ dependence in the current and an Arrhenius slope which is independent of the bias.
+We have investigated the effect of varying the temperature exponent in the prefactor and found that the results depends only weakly on this.
+We wish to investigate a broad temperature range and therefore choose the dependence from equation \eqref{eq:I} and a very small bias such that the slope is dominated by the size of the barrier.} We use a temperature range between 300 and 450 K to extract the Arrhenius slopes which is similar to the range used in experiments.